IIT-PAVIS/Social-Distancing/README.md

 ## What's New
 #### [April 24th, 2020]
-+ Code for live camera aquisition and video processing.
++ Code for live camera acquisition and video processing.
 + New video samples in the [samples](samples)  folder.